szczepanski/fr/business.rst

    * - eng
      - fr
-   * - le bureau
+   * - the deskle

-     - the desk
+     - bureau

-   * - Anna travaille de chez elle aujourd'hui, vous pouvez donc utiliser son bureau.
+   * - Anna is working from home today, so you can use her desk.

-     - Anna is working from home today, so you can use her desk.
+     - Anna travaille de chez elle aujourd'hui, vous pouvez donc utiliser son bureau.

    * - la chaise